KillAllTheHippies/Solidity-Signature-Decoder/README.md

 - Create simple toggle to switch off custom error, require error or function selector analysis/data gathering.
 - Github scraping via URLs.
 - File explorer or some graphical UI to select files/folders to process.
+- Add confirmation dialog for overwriting files, and toggle for overwrite or append.
 - Enum and environment variables in function signatures need to be handled correctly.

 Lots to do :)